lyihongl/Cow-Engine/Readme.md

 To build:

 Please ensure that SDL2 is installed, along with the Image package.
-Modify the make file so that it points to your install of SDL2
+Modify the make file so that it points to your install of SDL2.
+Note as well that currently the Makefile is using mingw.

 This engine is being designed with only Windows in mind, as it is just a side thing for me, currently nothing should stop you from building on \*nix systems but that may change in the future.